ilyesmoussaoui/Edutrack-web-app/README.md

-# Firebase Studio
+# Edutrack

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter application for Edutrack, built in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.